kovidgoyal/rapydscript-ng/README.md

    on Travis for continuous integration.
 I also took the opportunity to get rid of the dependencies on ```async``` and ```optimist```.

-1. Countless other small fixes and improvement, too numerous too list here, read the commit log.
+1. Countless other fixes and improvements, too numerous to list here -- read the commit log.

 Note: this is in no way a hostile fork, and I remain grateful to Alexander